Starting Your Career in Industrial Automation

 Knowledge of basic control theory, instrumentation, industrial software programming are generally considered to be the minimal requirements for entry across all sectors.

-You should have enough training and knowledge to design, commissioning and troubleshoot at least one or more types of PLCs, DCS or SCADA systems.
-In addition you should have basic knowledge on fundamentals of instrument design and selection.
+You should have enough training and knowledge to design, commission, and troubleshoot at least one or more types of PLCs, DCS, or SCADA systems.
+In addition, you should have basic knowledge of the fundamentals of instrument design and selection.

 Industry Specific Skills